EricaLedezma/bikesharing/README.md

 The purpose of this analysis is to prove to investors that a bike-sharing program in Des Moines is a solid business decision.

 ## Results
-Here are some of the results:
+Analysis was performed on data from NYC bike trip data from the month of August 2019.
+Here are the results:

 ## Summary